river-corridors-sfa/RCSFA_GitHub_Organization_Guidance/rcsfa_github_best_practices.md

 - You should also pull right before you commit.
 This again ensures you are committing your changes to the most up to date version.
 - You should push directly after you commit your changes.
 When you commit, you are sending your changes into the version control system on your local machine.
 Pushing then sends those changes up to GitHub for collaborators to be able to view and access.
 ### When should I clone?
-- You can clone a repo when you want to work on it directly from your local machines.
+- You can clone a repo when you want to work on it directly from your local machine.
 This is useful if you are wanting to run anything in R or make large changes to any of the files.
-- If you are making small changes, such as to text in a markdown file or to comments in a script, then you can also edit via the online GitHub web interface.
+- If you are making small changes, such as updating text in a markdown file or to comments in a script, then you can also edit via the online GitHub web interface.
 ### When should I branch?
 - There a a few reasons when you should branch, but branching is generally used when multiple people want to actively collaborate within the same repo.
 The differing methodologies vary based on project need and scope and you should discuss with your Repository Steward before branching.
 - You can branch when you want to work with others on the same file.
 This allows two people to make edits simultaneously and then merge them back into the main branch when edits are complete.
 If you are doing this, be sure to pull before you edit, pull before you commit, and then commit, push, and merge as soon as you're done editing.